 Virtual Panel: The Politics of Dead Bodies

-As part of the Death Marches: Evidence and Memory exhibition events series, we are pleased to announce a virtual panel of speakers who will discuss the forensic turn in Holocaust and genocide studies.
-The panel will address how forensic evidence, such as sites of mass burial and human remains, has informed research and remembrance of genocide, as well as political and ethical dealings with sites of mass atrocity.
-Speakers will discuss forensic archaeology and exhumations of mass graves related to the Spanish Civil War, the Holocaust and the Second World War, and the afterlives of related sites.
+As part of the Death Marches: Evidence and Memory exhibition events series, we were pleased to host a virtual panel of speakers who discussed the forensic turn in Holocaust and genocide studies.
+The panel addressed how forensic evidence, such as sites of mass burial and human remains, has informed research and remembrance of genocide, as well as political and ethical dealings with sites of mass atrocity.
+Speakers discussed forensic archaeology and exhumations of mass graves related to the Spanish Civil War, the Holocaust and the Second World War, and the afterlives of related sites.

 Professor Jean-Marc Dreyfus is a Professor at the University of Manchester and associate researcher at the Centre of History, Sciences-Po Paris.
 He is a specialist of the economic and diplomatic aspects of the Holocaust and post-war reparations.
 His research considers other genocides, Jewish history in Europe and exhumations of corpses after mass violence.
 He also works on looted art in the Holocaust and the unfinished restitution process.
 Jean-Marc Dreyfus’ current research is three-fold.
 It considers the question of looted art in this Holocaust and its legacy; he is interested in the personal narrative and the microhistorical approaches of Holocaust victims; he considers the question of the ‘forensic turn’ in Holocaust studies, the ‘forensic turn’ being the studies of human remains’ treatment during and after the genocide, including their uses for commemorative purposes.
 He is currently writing a monograph on the French mission in search of deportees’ corpses in Germany from 1946 to 1960.